 IKEA Hack: Playful learning with the Montessori sensory table

-By consciously experiencing their senses through sensory play, children are encouraged in many areas of their development.
-With a sensory table, you can support your child in this in a simple way.
-We have summarised everything you need to know about sensory tables and give you tips for your own sensory table.
+Consciously experiencing their senses through sensory play helps children develop in many areas.
+A sensory table is a simple way to support your child in this process.
+We have summarised everything you need to know about sensory tables and provided tips for creating your own.

 What is a sensory table?